kshitijverma90/HotelBookingAnalysis/README.md

-# Data Analysis Project: Understanding Patterns in [Your Data]
+# Data Analysis Project: Understanding Patterns

 ## Overview

-This repository contains the code and documentation for a data analysis project aimed at exploring and visualizing patterns in [Your Data].
+This repository contains the code and documentation for a data analysis project aimed at exploring and visualizing patterns.
 The analysis includes data cleaning, exploratory data analysis (EDA), and the application of various visualization techniques using the Seaborn and Matplotlib libraries.

 ## Project Highlights